 Methods

-The data used in this study is from an imputed version of NHANES II study.
+The data used in this study is from an imputed version of the NHANES II study.
 The exposure in this study is alcohol consumption (drinks/week) measured at the baseline.
-After exploring the distribution of alcohol intake, we decided to divide the continuous alcohol intake to categorical variables to reduce the influence of outliers.
+After exploring the distribution of alcohol intake, we decided to divide the continuous alcohol intake into categorical variables to reduce the influence of outliers.
 We found about 43.7% of people didn’t take alcohol per week.
-After excluding people with 0 alcohol intake, the minimum, median and maximum alcohol intake were 0.5, 2.0, and 77.0 per week.
-Then we divided people into 4 groups based on their alcohol intake: 0 per week, 0-0.5 drinks per week, 0.5-2 drinks per week and >2 drinks per week.
+After excluding people with 0 alcohol intake, the minimum, median, and maximum alcohol intake were 0.5, 2.0, and 77.0 per week.
+Then we divided people into four groups based on their alcohol intake: 0 per week, 0-0.5 drinks per week, 0.5-2 drinks per week, and >2 drinks per week.
 The outcome is time to death of cancer during the follow-up, or time to censoring, or time to death from other causes, whichever comes first.

 Descriptive statistics are utilized to measure the baseline characteristics in the study dataset.
-Number and percentages for categorical variables and mean and standard deviation for continuous variables are reported.
-Through these descriptive statistics, we measured the unbalanced distribution for the covariates between alcohol consumption groups, and thus, explore potential confounding in the association between alcohol assumption and cancer mortality.
+The number and percentages for categorical variables and mean and standard deviation for continuous variables are reported.
+Through these descriptive statistics, we measured the unbalanced distribution for the covariates between alcohol consumption groups and thus, explored potential confounding in the association between alcohol assumption and cancer mortality.

-Given the cross-sectional nature of the study, the alcohol intake can be perceived as prevalent intake, which could induce the “prevalent user” bias.
-To test the robustness of the findings given this potential bias, in the main analysis, we chose to conduct Cox proportional hazard models through two approaches.
-The first approach is setting the age 21 (which is the legal age to buy alcohol in the US) to be the time origin and choosing age as the time-scale.
-In this approach, we conducted crude model and fully-adjusted model.
+Given the cross-sectional nature of the study, alcohol intake can be perceived as a prevalent intake, which could induce the “prevalent user” bias.
+To test the robustness of the findings given this potential bias, we chose to conduct Cox proportional hazard models with two approaches in the primary analysis.
+The first approach is setting the age of 21 (the legal age to buy alcohol in the US) to be the time origin and choosing age as the time scale.
+In this approach, we conducted a crude model and a fully-adjusted model.
 No model adjusting for baseline age was conducted since age was set as the time scale.
-The fully-adjusted model now only adjusted for sex, and other socio-economic status (SES) related covariates, because all the biomarkers, biometrics, and disease status at baseline might be the consequence of the alcohol intake before.
-The second approach is setting baseline time as the time origin, and time since entry is set to be the time scale.
-We conducted crude model, models adjusting for baseline age, and the fully-adjusted model.
-In the fully-adjusted model, we adjusted for confounders which are reasonable common causes of prevalent alcohol intake as well as future risk of death because of cancer.
+The fully-adjusted model only adjusted for sex and covariates related to socio-economic status (SES).
+We did not include any biomarkers, biometrics, and disease status at baseline in this model since they might be the consequence of the past alcohol intake.
+The second approach is setting baseline time as the time origin, and time since entry is the time scale.
+We conducted a crude model, a model adjusting for baseline age, and a fully-adjusted model.
+In the fully-adjusted model, we adjusted for confounders which are reasonable common causes of prevalent alcohol intake and future risk of death because of cancer.
 The confounders were chosen based on the descriptive statistics mentioned above.
-The conceptual framework as well as DAGs is shown in figure 1.
+The conceptual framework, as well as DAGs, is shown in figure 1.

 Fig 1.
 Conceptual framework for Cox proportional hazard models in the primary analysis

-To explore potential effect modification by sex, we conducted the fully-adjusted models using two method 1) including the product term in the fully-adjusted model, 2) conducting stratified Cox regression by sex and adding an interaction term by sex and alcohol intake, 3) conducting Cox regressions in males and female separately (called subgroup analysis).
+To explore potential effect modification by sex, we conducted the fully-adjusted models using the following three methods:

+Including the product term in the fully-adjusted model.

+Running stratified Cox regression by sex and adding an interaction term of strata sex and alcohol intake.

+Performing Cox regressions in males and females separately (called subgroup analysis).

 Wald-tests were utilized to test the significance of effect modification.